supahcraig/CLDR/Demos/CDP Experiences/Data Flow Experience/SSB setup for Kafka.md

 ### Data Provider

-You'll see a Local Kafka already setup, but it's pointing to a kafka cluster presumbly part of thr streams analytics data hub.
+You'll see a Local Kafka already setup, but it's pointing to a 2 node kafka cluster on the streams analytics data hub.
 If you set up a separate kafka cluster you'll have to point SSB at it.

 1. click (+) Register Kafka Provider
 2. Give it a name